IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/01_Grouping/02_igGrid_Group_By_Dialog_Overview.md

 The following samples provide additional information related to this topic.

-- [Grouping with summaries](%%SamplesUrl%%/grid/grouping): Sample that shows the interactions with the igGrid GroupBy modal dialog window.
+- [Grouping](%%SamplesUrl%%/grid/grouping): Sample that shows the interactions with the igGrid GroupBy modal dialog window.